How to Make Healthy Banana Bread

 Related: How to Bake a Healthier Cupcake

-2. Swap Out All-Purpose Flour for More Nutrient-dense Flour
+2. Swap Out All-Purpose Flour for More Nutrient-Dense Flour

-Pictured Recipe: Coconunt-Rum Banana Bread
+Pictured Recipe: Coconut-Rum Banana Bread

 Generally, you can replace at least half of the all-purpose flour in a recipe with whole-wheat flour.
-Whole wheat flour has more fiber and nutrients than white flour.
+Whole- wheat flour has more fiber and nutrients than white flour.

 I tend to do a one-to-one swap in my banana bread.
-I use all whole-wheat flour or whole-wheat pastry flour in place of all-purpose flour called for.
+I use all whole-wheat flour or whole-wheat pastry flour in place of the all-purpose flour called for.
 I prefer the nuttier flavor that whole-wheat flour adds.
 I also want the extra fiber (almost four times as much as all-purpose), potassium, magnesium and zinc.
 But if you really like the flavor of white flour, you can try white whole-wheat flour.